 A funded REVOCABLE LIVING TRUST can be utilized to achieve asset management, financial decision making, and avoidance of probate.
-This plan will allow you to place your assets into the Trust to be managed by you, either alone or with a Co-Trustee (i.e., spouse and/or children).
+This plan will allow you to place your assets into the Trust for management, either by yourself or with a Co-Trustee (i.e., spouse and/or children).